swiftlang/swift-evolution/proposals/0163-string-revision-1.md

 and a larger size to describe the range of the subsequence, `Substring` will be near-identical from a user perspective.

-In order to be able to write extensions accross both `String` and `Substring`, a new `StringProtocol` protocol to which the two types will conform will be introduced.
+In order to be able to write extensions across both `String` and `Substring`, a new `StringProtocol` protocol to which the two types will conform will be introduced.
 For the purposes of this proposal, `StringProtocol` will be defined as a protocol to be used whenever you